-Scottish Rugby appoints first female referee
+Scottish rugby appoints first female referee

-The Calcutta Cup is one step nearer having a woman in charge of crucial decisions on the field after Scottish Rugby announced the appointment of a former Scotland Women Under-20s player, as the country’s first contracted female rugby referee.
+Former Scotland Under-20 international Hollie Davidson has been selected to officiate at four of this season’s Women’s Sevens Series tournaments.

+The 24-year-old played for BT Women’s Premier League side Murrayfield Wanderers as a half-back and enjoyed two seasons with the Scottish Under-20s, hopes to be in contention for the top matches.

-Hollie Davidson, 24, who made her international refereeing debut earlier this year on the World Rugby HSBC Sevens circuit, said she her ambition was to take charge of major fixtures and be selected for the Tokyo Olympic Games in 2020.
+And having made her international refereeing debut earlier this year on the World Rugby HSBC Sevens circuit, she said she her ambition was to take charge of major fixtures and be selected for the Tokyo Olympic Games in 2020.

 It is understood rugby officials will be monitoring Davidson’s performance over the next few months at Rugby Europe tournaments before making any decision on whether she is in line for major matches.